Homebuyers Assistance Program

 UNPA has designed the Homebuyers Assistance Program as an incentive to attract buyers to the University Neighborhood and to financially assist families or individuals who are interested in buying a home in the UNPA Target Area.

-An "approved applicant" is one who buys property with the UNPA Target Area and plans to own and occupy it, and one who is eligible for a legitimate mortgage.
+An "approved applicant" is one who buys property within the UNPA Target Area and plans to own and occupy it, and one who is eligible for a legitimate mortgage.
 There are no income restrictions.
-Approval is also based on the availability of funds.
+Funds can be used for both interior and exterior improvements and can be use to pay for materials, supplies and contractor costs.
+The purchase of major appliances is also an approved expense.
+UNPA recommends buying the most energy efficient appliances available as additional funding may be available from NYSERDA.

 Do I need to pay UNPA back?